Grades 6 to 10 IB Curriculum

 Grade 8 Language and Literature is a literature-centered course that emphasizes the development of active reading and comprehension skills.
 Students learn to generate clear, concise prose and apply textual evidence in their writing.
 Vocabulary, spelling, grammar, and mechanics are regularly incorporated into the literature curriculum, which, in part, runs parallel to the social studies curriculum.
-Themes of self-assertion, prejudice, integrity, and injustice are explored in Sherman Alexie’s Absolutely True Diary of a Part-Time Indian; Harper Lee’s To Kill A Mockingbird, and Nobel Prize Winner William Golding’s Lord of the Flies, while linguistic devices and plot techniques are studied in William Shakespeare’s Twelfth Night.
+Themes of self-assertion, prejudice, integrity, and injustice are explored in Sherman Alexie’s Absolutely True Diary of a Part-Time Indian; Harper Lee’s To Kill A Mockingbird, and Nobel Prize Winner William Golding’s Lord of the Flies, while linguistic devices and literary techniques are studied in William Shakespeare’s sonnets.
 Assessments for the course include persuasive and personal essays, visual projects, unit tests, weekly quizzes, speeches, and regular written exercises.
 Students strengthen their knowledge of vocabulary through multiple types of assessments and practical applications in the WordlyWise program.

 Grade 10 Language and Literature is the last course of the International Baccalaureate Middle Years Program, ultimately preparing students for the rigors of the two-year Diploma Program.
-The curriculum includes Toni Morrison’s The Bluest Eye, Reginald Rose’s Twelve Angry Men, William Shakespeare’s Julius Caesar, selected poetry, and short stories.
+The curriculum includes Reginald Rose’s Twelve Angry Men, William Shakespeare’s Julius Caesar, Jacqueline Woodson’s Another Brooklyn, selected poetry, and short stories by international authors.
 As students read and analyze these texts on the turbulent intersections of identity and fate, they make connections to past works and to their own lives.
 They also learn to trace the development of recurring themes, narrative perspectives, and literary devices that transcend genre, time, and culture.
 The course provides a range of opportunities for oral and written expression, including tests, essays, dramatic scenes, Socratic seminars, and debates.
 The curriculum is supplemented by regular lessons and assessments on grammar and vocabulary.